Analysis | More evasive answers from Amy Coney Barrett

 SEN. DIANNE FEINSTEIN (D-CALIF.): According to federal law, is it legal to vote twice in a single federal election?BARRETT: As a sitting judge and as a judicial nominee, it would not be appropriate for me to offer an opinion on abstract legal issues or hypotheticals.
 Nor would it be appropriate for me to opine on the statements of any political figure or on any subject of political controversy

-As with her responses last week, it was clear Feinstein’s question pertained to something Trump had said — Trump seemed to urge his supporters to attempt to vote twice at a recent rally — but the question she asked was flatly and simply about what the law states.
+It was clear Feinstein’s question pertained to something Trump had said — Trump seemed to urge his supporters to attempt to vote twice at a recent rally — but the question she asked was flatly and simply about what the law states.
 Barrett, though, demurred by suggesting it was a hypothetical or required her to comment on Trump.

 Barrett was also noncommittal when asked about Trump’s claim that Article II of the Constitution provided him basically limitless powers:

-SEN. RICHARD DURBIN (D-ILL.): On July 23, 2019, President Trump said at a speech, “I have an Article II, where I have the right to do whatever I want as president.”
+SEN. RICHARD J. DURBIN (D-ILL.): On July 23, 2019, President Trump said at a speech, “I have an Article II, where I have the right to do whatever I want as president.”
 Is that statement legally accurate?
 Please explain why or why not.BARRETT: Article II provides in part that “[t]he executive Power shall be vested in a President of the United States of America.”
 Because the scope of the executive power is a frequent subject of litigation, it would not be appropriate for me, as a sitting judge and as a judicial nominee, to opine further on the matter.

 It’s true that the powers of the president are frequently the subject of litigation, but it’s abundantly clear that those powers aren’t absolute, as Trump has occasionally suggested.